-22 Best Examples of New Product Release Emails (2024)
+Top 22 Examples of New Product Release Emails (2026)

 What Is a New Product Release Email?

-• Drive new feature adoption.
+• Drive new feature adoption with targeted, value-based messaging

-• Increase product roadmap transparency.
+• Increase product roadmap transparency and build brand loyalty

-By directly emailing your audience at an active address, it’s possible to reach a more significant segment of your users than just updating your changelog (which most users will ignore, anyway).
+Last but not least, the most significant advantage offered by release emails over a revision history is reach.
+By directly emailing your audience at an active email address, you can reach a larger segment of your users than just updating your site’s changelog.

 Types of New Product Launch Emails